rcpeng34/FB-API-experiments/README.md

   Facebook auth done as a popup automatically, should probably set it as an on click Location info requires, in addition to user_photos and user_status, friend_status and friend_photos
-    These somehow on scope inclusion generates an authentication error
+    These somehow on scope inclusion generates an authentication error /user/locations has been depreciated for Graph v2.0 but is still there in the documentation Let the record reflect that facebook graph has **HORRIBLE** documentation